Section 1: Introduction

 War broke out in Europe in 1914.
 This war was then known as the “Great War,” but not because it was a wonderful war.
 It was called the Great War because so many nations participated in the war.
 There were the Allies (England, France, Belgium, Russia, and Italy) and the Axis Powers (Germany, Austria and their dependent nations.)
 It would soon be known as the World War.

-The United States was officially neutral in the war, but most of its food exports went to the Allies.
+The United States was officially neutral from 1914 to April 1917, but most of its food exports went to the Allies.
 However, so many citizens of the United States had been born in Germany or were of German descent that there was also much support and concern for Germany.

 When the war began, it brought good times to United States farmers.
 The warring nations (belligerents) needed food, horses, and other supplies.
 North Dakota farmers could supply wheat and other grains.
 Ranchers sold horses to the Army.
 The war forced the price of wheat up to the unheard of price of $2.50 per bushel.

 The United States entered the waron April 6, 1917.
 By then, France had been invaded and devastated by the fighting.
 English and German troops were stuck in a stalemate, fighting from trenches over small patches of “no man’s land.”
 Russian soldiers were beginning to walk away from the eastern front.
 In Russia, revolution would soon break out and Russia would withdraw from the war and sign a separate peace.

 When the U.S. entered the war, North Dakota was well into its first two years of the Nonpartisan League (NPL) government.
 However, even before state government was influenced by the Nonpartisan League, North Dakotans had held isolationist and pacifist views.
 Many North Dakotans believed that the only Americans who wanted to get into the European war were leaders of corporations and banks.
 Despite these views, once war was declared, North Dakota contributed soldiers, nurses, and money to the war effort.